Falkirk Base – Edinburgh and return

 66 Miles | 6 Locks | 1 Week Cruise | 3 hours per day

-The journey begins at the Falkirk Wheel, situated half way between Edinburgh and Glasgow and one of the most stunning backdrops to any canal in the UK.
-The Wheel is the world’s first rotating boat lift, cost £17million and is the height of eight double decker buses, 115 feet wide and 100 feet long.
+The journey begins at the Falkirk Wheel, situated halfway between Edinburgh and Glasgow and the Forth and Clyde canal which is one of the most stunning backdrops to any canal in the UK.
+The Wheel is the world’s first rotating boat lift, cost £17million and is the height of eight double-decker buses, 115 feet wide and 100 feet long.

 After leaving the Falkirk Wheel you will travel down the Union Canal, which was originally used as a commercial waterway to transport coal before its closure in 1930.
 Your cruise will then take you over the magnificent Almond Aqueduct, which is 420 feet long and carries the Union Canal 76 feet above the River Almond.

-Your journey heads through the villages of Linlithgow and Ratho.
+Your boat hire journey lets you explore Scotland’s villages of Linlithgow and Ratho.
 Linlithgow is an ancient royal burgh, which lies south of two famous landmarks, Linlithgow Palace and Linlithgow Loch.

 Linlithgow Palace is arguably Scotland’s finest surviving late medieval building and was the birthplace of Mary Queen of Scots.
 The grounds are home to a beautiful public park known as The Peel, which is perfect for picnics.

-Your final destination is Ratho, which is home to the Edinburgh Canal Centre.
+Your final canal holiday destination is Ratho, which is home to the Edinburgh Canal Centre.
 This popular stop has two restaurant boats and the much-loved Bridge Inn.

 Book our Edinburgh and return canal boat holiday by using our online Availability Search, or by calling Black Prince on 01527 575 115.